wlucha/angular-starter/README.md

 - **Scalable**: Perfect for small projects or large enterprise applications.
 - **Community-Driven**: Regularly updated and maintained by the community.

+## Feature Requests & Feedback 💡

+**We love ideas!** 🚀
+If you have a feature request or improvement suggestion:
+- Open a [new issue](https://github.com/wlucha/angular-starter/issues) with the `feature request` label.
+- Describe your idea clearly and provide context (e.g., _"Why is this feature useful?"_).

 ## Show Your Support ⭐